swathichowdary123/TA-JS-methods-TJaaad/block-BJaadk/code/index.md

 let doubleNum = numbers.forEach(double);
 ```
 [100, 200, 33, 45, 65, 76, 51];
+function double(num) {
+  return num * 2;
+}
+200,400,66,90,130,152,102//garbage collected
+these values will be deleted ,so forEach converts the array in stream of data and taking each value at a time call the call back function.
 ```js
 let numbers = [100, 200, 33, 45, 65, 76, 51];
 function double(num) {